 Shock is a life-threatening condition that may quickly occur after a sudden illness or injury.

 Shock is a life-threatening condition that may occur quickly after a sudden illness or injury.

-Based on your answers, the problem may not improve without medical
+Based on your answers, the problem may not improve without medical care.

 Based on your answers, you may need care right away.
 The problem is likely to get worse without medical care.